 Since we’ve never made anything like this before, we were definitely a little overwhelmed about how to go about carving it.
 Luckily, Jones Dairy Farm hooked us up with a video on how to carve ham that made it pretty easy.

 Now, that’s a LOT of ham for the two of us (and I greedily didn’t invite anyone to join us for dinner), but since the flavor of the espresso glaze is pretty neutral, the leftovers can be used a ton of different ways.
 I’ve already enjoyed some in an omelet and on a biscuit with apricot preserves.
 I foresee Cuban sandwiches and a creamy ham and pea risotto sometime in the near future.
 As I sit here writing this post, I have a big pot of stock simmering away – the smell is distractingly delicious!
 I’m not sure what I’ll use it for first: pea soup or ramen.

 - 1 bone-in, smoked ham, like Jones Dairy Farm Hickory Smoked Ham

 - Heat oven to 325ºF.
 Using a sharp knife, score the ham in a diamond pattern.

 - Place ham, fatty side up, in a large roasting pan.
 Bake for 3 hours, or until the internal temperature reaches 145ºF.

-- minutes before the end of the heating time, Combine the espresso, brown sugar, cider vinegar, and cayenne pepper in a small pot.
+- minutes before the end of the heating time, combine the espresso, brown sugar, cider vinegar, and cayenne pepper in a small pot.
 Bring to a boil and let reduce by half.
 Brush on half of the glaze.
-Bake for an 15 minutes; brush on remaining glaze.
+Bake for 15 minutes; brush on remaining glaze.
 Bake an additional 15 minutes, or until done.